gyrogovernance/apps/README.md

 ---

+> **⚠️ PROTOTYPE STATUS**
+> This is a prototype under active development.
+While functional, this extension requires further testing and refinement before public release.
+Features may change and bugs may be present.

 # 🌍 AI-Empowered Participatory Governance

 **A browser extension that enables validated policy insights using the GyroDiagnostics framework for any AI chat interface.**